unioslo/harbor-cli/docs/usage/terminology.md

 The command specifies `my-project` as the argument for the `get` action on the `project` resource.

+Certain commands accept either a name or ID as arguments.
+Prefix IDs with `id:` to specify that the argument is an ID.
+Check the relevant command's help text for more information.

 ## `COMMAND OPTIONS`

 Command options are options that apply to a command.